There are two types of employee stock options: incentive stock options, or ISOs, and non-qualified stock options, or

-You might find yourself with many questions about these important but often confusing parts of your ISOs.
+You might find yourself with many questions about these important but often confusing parts of your incentive stock options.
 But before you dig too far into the complex aspects of your options, you’ll want to get a firm grasp of the fundamentals.

 You need to know what you have, when you can do something about it, and when your option goes away.
 Having this information provides you with what you need to draft a strategy to incorporate your incentive stock options into your financial plan.

 What Is an Incentive Stock Option?

-An incentive stock option is a form of pay offered to an employee, often as part of a larger compensation package.
+An incentive stock option is a form of compensation offered to an employee, often as part of a larger compensation package.
 Incentive stock options can only be granted to active employees and can only be granted up to specific limits.
-The maximum annual limit is $100,000 of exercisable value (grant price times vesting shares).

-ISOs allow you buy shares of stock at a predetermined price (the exercise price) for a set period of time, regardless of the current market price.
+ISOs allow you to buy shares of stock at a predetermined price (the exercise price) for a set period, regardless of the current market price.
 If the current market price is higher than your exercise price, your stock options have value.
-If the current market price is below the exercise price, your stock options do not have value.
+If the current market price is below the exercise price, your stock options are currently underwater.